Logeshwaran-KS/Medicinal-Plants-Detection-Using-Machine-Learning/README.md

   GLCM computes how often pairs of pixel with specific values and in a specified spatial relationship occur in an image, creating a matrix that represents the frequency of these combinations.
 From this matrix, various texture features like contrast, correlation, energy, and homogeneity can be derived.
 ### ***Gabor***
   Gabor filters operate by convolving the image with a sinusoidal plane wave modulated by a Gaussian envelope.
 The filter is oriented in various directions and scales, making it sensitive to specific features in the image, such as edges and textures.

-Finally 62 features are extracted and stored in the CSV file for the later purpose
+Finally 62 features of each image is extracted and stored in the FeatureExtracted CSV file for the later purpose.
+If FeatureExtracted File required, please contact (information provided at the end)

 ## ***Feature Reduction***
-The CSV file is splited into X and Y (Label) for remove irrelavant feature.
-Two techiques are used Principle Component Analysis and StandardScaler
+The FeatureExtracted CSV file is splited into X and Y (Label) and splitted into train and test data.
+For removing irrelavant feature, Two techiques are used Principle Component Analysis and StandardScaler
 ### ***Principal Component Analysis***
   PCA identifies the directions (principal components) in which the data varies the most and projects the data onto these directions.
 This reduces the dimensionality of the data while retaining most of its variance.
 ### ***StandardScaler***